fatmaSsm/Sakura-Calendar/README.md

 Sakura Calendar is local-first.
 Notes, plans, marks, drawings, stickers, settings, and other calendar data are stored in your browser using `localStorage`.

 The repository contains no personal calendar data.
-Nothing is uploaded by the app.
+Sakura Calendar does not send your calendar data to a server.

 For important plans, use **Settings → Export backup** occasionally.
 Clearing browser site data can remove local storage.